 26 U.S. Code § 280E - Expenditures in connection with the illegal sale of drugs No deduction or credit shall be allowed for any amount paid or incurred during the taxable year in carrying on any trade or business if such trade or business (or the activities which comprise such trade or business) consists of trafficking in controlled substances (within the meaning of schedule I and II of the Controlled Substances Act) which is prohibited by Federal law or the law of any State in which such trade or business is conducted.

-3) During the years at issue taxpayer was engaged in only one trade or business, which was trafficking in a controlled substance.
+3) During the years at issue taxpayer was engaged in only one

 The taxpayer argued, similar to the CHAMPs case, that the revenue derived from non-cannabis items (clothing, paraphernalia, etc.) constituted another trade or business not subject to Sec.
 280E.